gleanerio/gleanerdocs.github.io/faircontext.md

 nav_order: 7
 ---

 # Gleaner in the Context of FAIR Principle

 ## What is Gleaner

 Gleaner is a tool for extracting JSON-LD from web pages.
 You provide Gleaner a list of sites to index and it will access and retrieve pages based on the sitemap.xml of the domain(s).
 Gleaner can then check for well formed and valid structure in documents.
-The product of Gleaner runs can then be used to form Knowledge Graphs, Full-Text Indexes, Semantic Indexesi, Spatial Indexes or other products to drive discovery and use.
+The product of Gleaner runs can then be used to form Knowledge Graphs, Full-Text Indexes, Semantic Indexes, Spatial Indexes or other products to drive discovery and use.

+GleanerIO is the set of reference tools that have been developed to support organizations to harvest and leverage structure data on the web.
+The tools can be found at: [https://github.com/gleanerio](https://github.com/gleanerio) and include:

+* Gleaner:  a structured data harvesting tool
+* Nabu: an ETL/ELT tool for loading JSON-LD data graphs into various data systems such as triplestores, text index, spatial indexes, etc.
+* Scheduler: an automated workflow system built on [Dagster](https://dagster.io/)
+* Example Jupyter notebooks
+* Example web UIs
+* Documentation

 ![Basic activity](assets/images/gleaner_ad1.png)

 ### Principles over Project